-With the ever-increasing use of digital solutions, it is vital that protections are in place to safeguard consumers' personal data, provide a uniform privacy standard, and ensure consistent breach notification processes to better protect consumers.
-Congress should enact legislation to establish federal standards for security, privacy,

-PROHIBIT THE PRIVATE COLLECTION OF TAX DEBT FOR OLDER AMERICANS

-One of the most prevalent scams targeting senior citizens involves persons impersonating IRS officials seeking to collect past due tax debt.
-These bad actors have an air of authenticity because of an Internal Revenue Service (IRS) mandated to use private collection agencies to collect tax debts.
+Retirement Institute INCREASE PROTECTIONS AND SAFEGUARDS FOR PERSONAL FINANCIAL INFORMATION With the insured retirement industry increasing its use of digital solutions to improve the experience of retirement savers, it remains vital that procedures are put in place to safeguard consumers' personal data and breach notification processes are improved to protect consumers better.
+Congress should enact legislation to establish uniform standards for security, privacy, and PROHIBIT THE PRIVATE COLLECTION OF TAX DEBT FOR OLDER AMERICANS One of the most prevalent scams targeting senior citizens involves persons impersonating IRS officials seeking to collect past due tax debt.
+These bad actors have an air of authenticity because the Internal Revenue Service (IRS) was mandated to use private collection agencies to collect tax debts.
 Since 2013, more than 2.4 million Americans have been targeted by scammers impersonating IRS officials, and more than 14,700 taxpayers have lost more than \$72.8 million.
 In these cases, criminals generally threaten victims with foreclosure, arrest, or deportation if payment is not made.
-To help prevent older Americans from becoming victims of such scams, Congress should amend the law mandating the IRS's use private debt collection agencies to prohibit the assignation of tax-debt of any individual over the age of 65 to any authorized private tax debt collection agencies.
+To help prevent older Americans from becoming victims of such scams, Congress should amend the law mandating the IRS's use of private debt collection agencies to prohibit the assignation of tax-debt of any individual over the age of 65 to any authorized private tax debt collection agencies.
 The proposed amendment would require the tax debt for these older Americans to be pursued only by the IRS.
-Such a prohibition will help prevent older Americans from becoming victims of this scam and potentially losing their hard-earned savings.

-TMMaintain and Augment the Current Tax Treatment of Retirement Savings

-MAINTAIN TAX-DEFERRED TREATMENT FOR RETIREMENT SAVINGS

-Tax-deferral for retirement savings plays a vital role in spurring America's economic growth and serves as a strong incentive for workers to accumulate retirement savings during their working years.
+Such a prohibition will help prevent older Americans from becoming victims of this scam and potentially losing their hard- earned savings.
+Maintain And Augment The Current Tax Treatment Of Retirement Savings MAINTAIN TAX-DEFERRED TREATMENT FOR RETIREMENT SAVINGS Tax-deferral for retirement savings plays a vital role in spurring America's economic growth and serves as a strong incentive for workers to accumulate retirement savings during their working years.
 Research conducted by IRI shows workers will save less if tax deferral is reduced or eliminated.

-Congress should continue to promote retirement savings by maintaining its tax-deferred treatment as a necessary tool that helps America's workers to plan for and achieve a secure and dignified retirement.

-PROTECT THE CURRENT STRUCTURE AND DIVERSITY OF WORKPLACE RETIREMENT PLANS different structures into a single type of plan fail to recognize the important distinctions between these different employment sectors.
-Congress should maintain and protect the diverse array of retirement plan structures, rather than attempting to devise a single framework that could meet a wide variety of needs.
+Congress should continue to promote retirement savings by maintaining its tax- deferred treatment as a necessary tool that helps America's workers to plan for and achieve a secure and dignified retirement.
+PROTECT THE CURRENT STRUCTURE AND DIVERSITY OF WORKPLACE RETIREMENT PLANS There are several types of employment-based defined contribution retirement plans designed to meet employers' and workers' needs in various employment sectors, including the private, governmental, church, educational, and nonprofit sectors.
+The most prominent types are 401(k), 403(b), and 457(b) plans.
+Proposals to consolidate these different structures into a single type of plan fail to recognize the essential distinctions between these different employment sectors.
+Congress should maintain and protect the diverse array of retirement plan structures rather than attempting to devise a single framework that could meet a wide variety of needs.